-There is little information about Dinsley, Preston and their environs before the Domesday Survey of 1086 - however, an article by RT Andrews in the East Herts Archaeological Society Transactions Vol 3 Part 1 (1905 ) postulates that there was a Roman road that traversed Preston.
-Roman Remains in Welwyn and Neighbourhood states that it had been well-known for a long time that Welwyn and its surrounding area had been occupied by the Romans - the proof being the continual discovery of Roman coins, burial urns and buildings in the area.
-The Hertfordshire Mercury of March 1904 included this comment from a correspondent:
+Introducing this subject, the book Roman Remains in Welwyn and Neighbourhood states that it had been well-known for a long time that Welwyn and its environs had been occupied by the Romans - the proof being the continual discovery of Roman coins, burial urns and buildings in the district.
+Enlarging on this statement, The Hertfordshire Mercury of March 1904 included this comment:

 Tales of Roman roads

 Most will have heard tales of Roman roads - of how they ran straight as an arrow for miles, and how there is a Roman road at such-and-such a place.
-But these commonly-held beliefs should be examined.Near my wife’s childhood home at Pontypool, there is a way that locals call “The Roman Road”.
+But these commonly-held beliefs should be examined.Near my wife’s childhood home at Pontypool, Monmouthshire there is a way that locals call “The Roman Road”.
 It drops from a height of around 1,000 feet to the Monmouthshire and Brecon Canal.
 Even today there are clearly-visible large and rounded stones that formed its surface (its ‘metalling’, which has always struck me as a curious term) and the occasional curb which is treacherous for the walker - in fact, the whole way is treacherous in a wet day, of which there are many at Pontypool.
-The proximity of this ‘Via’ to Caerleon and its

 The “Roman road” near Pontypool, Mon